tidyomics/tidy-ranges-tutorial/docs/bootstrap-overlap.md

-technique of generating null feature sets is called *block bootstrap resampling*, and we will use the *nullranges* implementation of the block bootstrapping algorithm to generate the null features, followed by overlap analysis with *plyranges*.
-The approach used in *nullranges* to generate bootstrap ranges closely follows the method described by @bickel2010.
+technique of generating null feature sets is called *block bootstrap resampling*, and we will use the *nullranges* implementation of the block bootstrapping algorithm [@Mu2023] to generate the null features, followed by overlap analysis with *plyranges* [@Lee2019].
+The approach used in *nullranges* to generate bootstrap ranges closely follows the GSC method proposed by @bickel2010.

 We start by loading the ENCODE kidney and bladder H3K27ac ChIP-seq peaks used in the previous analysis [@encode].